 We stayed at the YHA hostel on the site of Eden for 3 days.
 The hostel is made from a series of converted shipping containers, which my kids loved.

-As I’ve said, as a tourist, I didn’t get the sense that Cornwall was very clued in to sustainability but I’m happy to report that not one store blinked when we asked to use our reusable coffee cups or cotton produce bags and I did manage to spot a few planet positive initiatives, which I’ve shown above.
-All in all we had a fantastic time in Cornwall, the scenery was stunning, the food was good and everyone we met were amazingly polite.
+As a tourist, I didn’t get the sense that Cornwall was very clued in to sustainability but I’m happy to report that not one store blinked when we asked to use our reusable coffee cups or cotton produce bags and I did manage to spot a few planet positive initiatives, which I’ve shown above.
+All in all we had a fantastic time in Cornwall, the scenery was stunning, the food was good and everyone we met were amazingly friendly and welcoming.